Planar curve singularities relative to a smooth boundary: Introduction

 A pair $(X, D)$ of a variety $X$ and a reduced divisor $D$ is called a log variety.
 It can be used as a model for the ``open'' variety $X\setminus D$.
 A log variety also appears when a family $X_t$ of smooth varieties degenerate into a normal crossing variety $X_0=X^{(1)}_0\cup X^{(2)}_0$, by setting $X=X^{(1)}_0$ and $D=X^{(1)}_0\cap X^{(2)}_0$.
 Log varieties are generalizations of varieties, and they also have applications in the study of usual varieties.
 For example, some invariants, e.\,g. curve counting invariants, of $X_t$ can be related to the ``logarithmic'' invariants of the log varieties associated to the degeneraion.

 In the context of log geometry, on can study curves taking their intersections with the boundary in consideration.
 Let $S$ be a smooth surface, $D\subset S$ a smooth curve, and $\cC\to\Lambda$ a family of curves not containing $D$ and having intersection number $d$ with $D$.
 Then we have a natural morphism $\Lambda\to \mathrm{Sym}^d(D)$ given by taking the intersection.
-If $S$ is a smooth rational surface, $D\subset S$ is a smooth anticanonical curve, and $\cC\to\Lambda$ is the family of integral curves in a complete linear system not equal to $D$, the total space $\cJ(\cC/\Lambda)$ of its relative compactified Jacobian is a Poisson variety in a natural way(\cite{Bottacin1995b}).
+If $S$ is a smooth rational surface, $D\subset S$ is a smooth anticanonical curve, and $\cC\to\Lambda$ is the family of integral curves in a complete linear system not equal to $D$, the total space $\cJ(\cC/\Lambda)$ of its relative compactified Jacobian is a Poisson variety in a natural way (\cite{Bottacin1995b}).
 The fiber over a point of $\mathrm{Sym}^d(D)$ corresponds to sheaves on curves with a fixed intersection with $D$, and it was shown to be a symplectic variety (\cite{BiswasGomez2020}, \cite{Takahashi2025}).

 We would like to have a detailed look at families of curves having a fixed intersection $\mathfrak{d}=\sum w_iP_i$ with $D$.
 If $\Lambda$ is such a family, the behavior of singularities of curves $C\in \Lambda$ at $P_i$ is somewhat different from the behavior outside $D$, because of the condition $(C.D)_{P_i}=w_i$.
 This suggests the necessity of studying deformations of a germ of a curve $C$ in a smooth surface $S$ relative to a smooth curve $D$.
 Actually, this can be regarded as a special case of the theory of planar curve singularities where the curve contains a smooth branch, which we will take advantage of in this paper.
 On the other hand, our view point here is to study it with considerations to applications to curves in log surfaces.

 As a first result, we describe an ideal $\Iealogd{D}(C)$ which controls the semiuniversal deformation of $C$ in our setting.
 We take a formal coordinate system on $S$ where $D$ is defined by $y=0$ and $P$ by $x=y=0$.
 If $C.D=w$, then $C$ is defined by a function of the form $F=yf(x, y)+x^w$.
 In this case, $\Iealogd{D}(C)$ is given by $\langle \partial_xF, \partial_yF, wf(x, y)-x\partial_xf(x, y)\rangle$, which is equal to the ideal which appeared in \cite{Takahashi2025} in formulating a nondegeneracy condition of families of curves.
 The semiuniversal deformation is given as follows.